-- an Indigenous Business Direct (Supply Nation) registration to confirm you are an Indigenous business - a letter from an incorporated Indigenous organisation confirming the Aboriginal and/or Torres Strait Islander heritage of at least one of your founding team members (owners and leaders) - evidence that at least one of your founding team members (owners and leaders) is a person with a disability which: - is recent - is completed by a treating health practitioner who is relevant to your primary disability - confirms the impact of your disability. - evidence that at least one of your founding team members (owners and leaders) has migrated to Australia as a refugee or humanitarian entrant including a current or previous: - Global Special Humanitarian visa (subclass 202) - Protection visa (subclass 866) - Refugee visas (subclass 200, 201, 203 and 204) - Temporary Protection visa (subclass 785) - Safe Haven Enterprise visa (subclass 790) - or equivalent past visa classes.
+- signed declaration on the provided template to certify that your startup is female founded (majority owned and led by women) - where you are applying for a greater than 50 per cent grant percentage, provide at least one of the following documents to support your eligibility: - an Indigenous Business Direct (Supply Nation) registration to confirm you are an Indigenous business - a letter from an incorporated Indigenous organisation confirming the Aboriginal and/or Torres Strait Islander heritage of at least one of your founding team members (owners and leaders) - evidence that at least one of your founding team members (owners and leaders) is a person with a disability which: - is recent documentation - is completed by a treating health practitioner who is relevant to your primary disability, and - confirms the impact of your disability. - evidence that at least one of your founding team members (owners and leaders) has migrated to Australia as a refugee or humanitarian entrant including a current or previous: - Global Special Humanitarian visa (subclass 202) - Protection visa (subclass 866) - Refugee visas (subclass 200, 201, 203 and 204) - Temporary Protection visa (subclass 785) - Safe Haven Enterprise visa (subclass 790) - or equivalent past visa classes.

 7.1.2.
-Stage Two attachments
+Stage Two Application attachments